 If you are submitting your application by mail, please contact the office to let us know.

 Initially, all that we require is the application form.
 Feel free to use additional pages or attachments to list your published work and explain your emergency.
 A CV or resume is always helpful.

 During our review, we might send an email with a list of follow-up questions.
 We may request copies of tax forms, overdue bills, eviction notices, documentation of medical emergencies, or other items that can help explain your emergency.

 Please do not send writing samples or books.

-No. Applications are reviewed on a rolling basis, as they come in.
+Applications are reviewed on a rolling basis, as they come in.